socnetv/app/README.md

 - One-click recreation of well-known social network datasets such as Padgett's Florentine families.

-- Layout algorithms based on either prominence indices (i.e. circular, level and nodal sizes by centrality score) or force-directed models (i.e. Eades, Fruchterman-Reingold, etc) for meaningful visualizations of your social network data.
+- Layout algorithms based on either prominence indices (i.e. circular, level and nodal sizes by centrality score) or force-directed models (i.e. Kamada-Kawai, Fruchterman-Reingold, etc) for meaningful visualizations of your social network data.

 - Multirelational loading and editing.
 You can load a network consisting of multiple